-Full dentures replace all of the upper and/or lower teeth.
-While nothing is as good as sound and healthy natural teeth, dentures have enabled millions of people to chew and smile years after their natural teeth have been lost due to disease or accident.
-Implants are a good way to stabilize a denture, especially a lower denture.
-Lower dentures tend to be the most problematic.
-A new set of dentures will feel very different, however, the kind and caring staff at Victorian Dental will help you through the transition process.
-Our denture lab uses high quality materials, yet our prices are very competitive.
+Full dentures replace all of the upper, and/or lower teeth.
+Dentures have enabled millions of people to chew and smile years after their natural teeth have been lost due to disease, or accident.
+Implants as well are a good way to stabilize a denture.
+A new set of dentures will feel very different than natural teeth, however, with our kind and caring staff here at Victorian Dental, we will help you through the transition process.
+Our denture lab utilizes high quality materials, while still allowing us to offer very competitive pricing.

-There are several steps involved in the fabrication of a denture and one must learn to chew and smile with new dentures, much like learning to ride a bike.
-And once a patient learns to wear proper fitting dentures, they quickly become a more normal part of the patient, much like wearing shoes.
+There are several steps involved in the fabrication of a denture, and one must learn to chew and smile with new dentures, much like learning to ride a bike.
+Once a patient learns to wear properly fitted dentures, they quickly become more natural to be worn to the patient, much like wearing shoes.
 Often times, adjustments must be made to a new denture.
-These adjustments must be made is small increments to ensure proper fitting of the final denture.
+These adjustments must be made in small increments to ensure the proper fitting of the final denture.

-Another option is realinement of old denture depending on the age of the denture.
-Ability to reline dentures is on an individual basis and depends greatly on the age of the denture.
+Another option is the relining of old dentures, depending on the age of the denture.
+The ability to reline dentures is on an individual basis, and depends greatly on the age of the denture.

 Video of entire denture process:

-If you’ve lost all of your natural teeth, whether from periodontal disease, tooth decay or injury, complete dentures can replace your missing teeth and your smile.
-Replacing missing teeth will benefit your appearance and your health.
+If you’ve lost all of your natural teeth, whether from Periodontal disease, tooth decay or injury, complete dentures can replace your missing teeth and your smile.
+Replacing missing teeth will benefit your appearance, and your health.
 Without support from the denture, facial muscles sag, making a person look older.
-You’ll be able to eat and speak—things that people often take for granted until their natural teeth are lost.
+You’ll be able to eat and speak normally, things that people often take for granted until their natural teeth are lost.

 Frequently Asked Questions (FAQ)